ashakhatri007/CeptreDocs/pages/Learn/Stages.md

 ## Definition

 In simple terms, 'Stage' can be thought of as named collection of [Rules](Rules.html).
 Stages help to structure the ceptre program into independent components.
 This collection of rules i.e, stages can be executed automatically (non-deterministically) or by interaction (deterministically), with or without initial context.
+If you are using Ceptre command line tools you can define multiple stages however, currently [Ceptre web editor](CeptreWebEditor.html) supports only one stage.

 ## Syntax